-- Copies of all test results and control charts on a weekly basis, representing the prior week's production; - Copies of the quality control summary sheet on a daily basis.
-Include, as a minimum, mix gradation, binder content, theoretical maximum specific gravity (Gmm), air voids (Va) at Ndes, percent Gmm at Nini
+- Copies of all test results and control charts on a weekly basis, representing the prior week's production; - Copies of the quality control summary sheet when available and not later than the next working day of obtaining the sample.
+Include, as a minimum, mix gradation, binder content, theoretical maximum specific gravity (G{mm}), air voids (V_a) at N{des} , percent G{mm} at N{ini} and N{max} , voids in mineral aggregate (VMA), voids filled with asphalt (VFA) and dust to effective binder content (D/B) ratio;

-- and $N{\text{max}}$ , voids in mineral aggregate (VMA), voids filled with asphalt (VFA) and dust to effective binder content (D/B) ratio; and - Copies of all failing test results (based on a moving average of 4 tests, when appropriate).
-Include all applicable sieves, VMA, VFA, density at Nini and Nmax, and D/B ratio. - f.
+- Copies of all failing test results when available (based on a moving average of 4 tests, when appropriate).
+Include all applicable sieves, VMA, VFA, density at N{ini} and N{max}, and D/B ratio; and - Copies of KT-56 test results when available and not later than five working days of obtaining the sample.

+f.
 Testing Requirements.
 In the QCP, identify test methods, procedures and equipment proposed for use.
 Use standard KDOT test methods and properly calibrated measuring and testing equipment as outlined in Part V. Detail any alternative sampling method, procedure or inspection equipment proposed to be used.
 Such alternatives are subject to review and approval by the DME.